Sami Sauiluma: 2015

 In round 9 of the 2015 NRL season, Sauiluma made his Cronulla-Sutherland debut against the New Zealand Warriors.
 On 27 September, he was named at centre in the 2015 New South Wales Cup Team of the Year, for a second year in a row.
 At the conclusion of the 2015 season, he was released by Cronulla-Sutherland.
 In November, he joined the Gold Coast Titans to train in the 2016 pre-season and attempt to gain a contract but this proved unsuccessful.

+2016 to 2023

+In 2016, Sauiluma joined Queensland Cup side Burleigh.
+He played in the clubs 2016 and 2019 Queensland Cup grand final victories.
+He made his 100th appearance for Burleigh during the 2021 season.